ashleycawley/raspberry-pi-status/README.md

+# Raspberry Pi Status Updater
-Author: Ashley Cawley // @ashleycawley
+## Author: Ashley Cawley // @ashleycawley

 This script is designed to get the client computer (Raspberry Pi) to publish its status to a central (web) server, with the idea of multiple different systems